 - Misha Malherbe.
 PhD thesis.
 Title to be decided.
 Co-supervisor: Peter le Roux.

-Research publications (journals)
+Research publications (journals, conference proceedings)

 Scopus H-Index | Google Scholar H-index | ORCID ID

 - Mapuru, J.M., Hansen, C.D., Haussmann, N.S.
 2022.
 Exploring determinants of aardvark burrow locations at Rietvlei Nature Reserve, South Africa, In: Proceedings of the 2021 Joint Biennial Conference of the Society of South African Geographers and the Southern African Association of Geomorphologists, eISBN 978‐0‐6397‐1052‐5.

 - Gouws, C.A., Haussmann, N.S. and le Roux, P.C.
 2021.
 Seed trapping or a nurse effect?
 Disentangling the drivers of fine-scale plant species association patterns in a windy environment.
 Polar Biology, 44, 1619–1628.